Sliders offer an excellent way to show off your visual content, such as photos and videos, to capture visitors’ attention.

 Step 4: Edit the Slider Settings

-You can make minor adjustments to customize how the slider will appear to visitors.
-Scroll down and head over to the ‘Configuration’ tab to access the settings.
+In this step, you can make minor adjustments to customize how the slider will appear to visitors.
+You can scroll down and head over to the ‘Configuration’ tab to access the settings.

 Autoplay can be great for product explainer videos or sales pages to engage users, reducing the chances they will click away.